 Still Life Photographer Daniel Lindh, who brings refinement and freshness to photography, turning whatever he captures through his lens into a highly desirable object – whether it be a fragrance bottle, a watch, a fashion accessory or an item of designer furniture.
-With his unique ability to achieve proportion and balance, his work features in ad campaigns for luxury brands such as Gucci, Dolce & Gabbana, Christian Dior and Cartier, as well as on the glossy pages of Vogue China and V Magazine.
+With his unique ability to achieve proportion and balance, his work features in ad campaigns for luxury brands such as Gucci, Dolce & Gabbana, Dior, Estée Lauder, Givenchy and Cartier, as well as on the glossy pages of Vogue, V Magazine and Numéro.
 Born in Stockholm, Sweden, Lindh has traveled extensively throughout the world, making lengthy stopovers in London, Melbourne and New York.

-You have been working as a still life photographer for almost ten years.
+You have been working as a still life photographer for more than ten years.
 How would you, in your own words, describe your signature photographic style?

 “The two main characteristics are composition and light.
 Personally I prefer images that are simple yet descriptive.
 I often try to photograph objects the way they are – as honestly and objectively as possible.”